Government of India Interest Subsidy Schemes for Education Loans

 - The maximum loan amount provided without any collateral security and third-party guarantee under this education scheme is Rs.
 7.5 lakh.For more details, check out the bank’s website for Central Scheme of Interest Subsidy on Education Loans

-- The scheme is only available for economically weaker students who are pursuing technical or professional education studies in India.
+- The HDFC Bank Interest Subsidy Scheme is only available for economically weaker students who are pursuing technical or professional education studies in India.
 Economically weaker sections refer to families that earn a gross yearly income of Rs.
 4.5 lakh or less

-- The subsidy scheme will apply to courses from all accredited universities and institutions, and professional courses recognised by UGC, AICTE, etc. Find the list of courses and institutes on the Karnataka Bank’s website
+- The subsidy scheme will apply to courses from all accredited universities and institutions, and professional courses recognised by UGC, AICTE, etc. Find the list of courses and institutes on the HDFC Bank website

 - The interest rates charged on the educational loan apply as per the type of education loan scheme chosen

 - Once the moratorium phase ends, the student will be liable to pay the interest on the outstanding loan amount in accordance with the provisions of the Educational Loan Scheme of Banks.
-The government of India will only the bear the interest expenses arising during the moratorium period
+The Government of India will only bear the interest expenses arising during the moratorium period

 Tags with Certificates

-- The certificates of students who have availed the scheme will have a tag or a marker that indicate their repayment liabilities to future employers
+- The certificates of students who have availed HDFC Bank Interest Subsidy Schemes will have a tag or a marker that indicates their repayment liabilities to future employers

 Other Features to Know